-B the effect of climate change on the Pacific Island nations, and the Pacific Blue Shipping Partnership, in which carbonfree technologies will be used to reduce carbon emitted by cargo ships that deliver goods to the islands
+D the effect of climate change on the Pacific Island nations, and the Pacific Blue Shipping Partnership, in which carbonfree technologies will be used to significantly reduce carbon emitted by cargo ships that deliver goods to the islands

-Which is the closest synonym for the word resilience?
+Which is the closest synonym for the word vulnerable?

-A flexibility
+A susceptible

-C Why the Pacific Blue Shipping Partnership includes only some of the countries that make up the Pacific Islands rather than all of them
+A Why the Pacific Blue Shipping Partnership includes only some of the countries that make up the Pacific Islands rather than all of them

-D To explain why the Pacific Island countries developed a plan for reducing carbon emissions from cargo ships rather than emissions from other sources
+C To explain why the Pacific Island countries developed a plan for reducing carbon emissions from cargo ships rather than emissions from other sources

-Which is the closest antonym for the word advent?
+Which is the closest antonym for the word disparate?